 High investment: High market attractiveness / highly competitive

-Those brands that fall into the yellow zone of the grid would receive moderate investments.
+In the grid above, we look at those brands that fall into the green zone.
 These brands are in highly attractive markets with the most elevated competitive position.

 These brands are where you put your best people, invest in advertising and R&D for new innovation.
 You need to manage the power of your brand with channel customers, media, and the consumers who love the brand.
 Use a high investment level when your brand faces many investment factors.
 These include a profitable brand, reliable messaging, product innovation, and an intensely competitive situation.
 You can afford to take a mass approach.